North American community members: How to become an elected member of NAASC:

 • Support Diversity, Equity, Inclusion & Belonging in the Arabidopsis Community: See NAASC publications & events for this theme here.

 • Organize North American instances of the International Conference on Arabidopsis Research (ICAR), currently in a 3 year rotation with Europe & Asia.
-NAASC efforts for ICAR here, draft website for ICAR 2024-San Diego (we are organizing) here.
+NAASC efforts for ICAR here; We recently organized ICAR 2024-San Diego and will next work on ICAR 2027.

 • To increase input from early career scientists, we have added a new type of NAASC membership, with one year terms.